visgl/deck.gl/docs/developer-guide/using-layers.md

 The accessor function is typically expected to return either a number or an array.

-Some accessors also support constant values instead of functions.
-When a constant value is provided, it is applied to all objects in the data stream.
+If an accessor prop is set to a constant value, the value is applied to all objects in the data stream.

 ### Other Layer Props